Learn about business insurance requirements and the most common policies for personal trainers in Illinois.

 If you have a commercial lease, your property manager may require you to purchase general liability insurance.
 Commonly purchased by personal trainers in Illinois, general liability insurance can protect your business from expenses associated with common mishaps, such as client property damage and injuries.

-State law in Illinois requires every small business with employees to provide workers’ compensation insurance, which covers medical bills for work injuries.
+State law in Illinois requires every small business with employees to provide workers’ compensation insurance, which covers medical costs for work injuries.

 The most common policies for personal trainers in Illinois vary depending on the value of your business property, the number of employees, and other factors.